- 1engine

 - 9 - drive shafts

-Warning: The arrows point in the direction of travel.
+Warning: Arrows point in the direction of travel.

-All-wheel drive model of the car AUDI A3 is equipped with permanent all-wheel drive.
-To drive the rear wheels, the following elements are additionally required:
+The all-wheel drive model of the AUDI A3 is equipped with permanent all-wheel drive.
+The following elements are additionally required for rear wheel drive:

-Power take-off unit from the front axle manual transmission to ensure the transfer of movement to the propeller shaft, which connects the manual transmission to the rear differential.
-From the rear axle differential, the movement is transmitted through the drive shafts to the rear wheels.
+The power take-off unit from the manual transmission of the front axle to ensure the transmission of motion to the cardan shaft, which connects the manual transmission to the rear differential.
+From the differential of the rear axle, the motion is transmitted through the drive shafts to the rear wheels.

-To accommodate the rear axle differential, the AUDI A3 all-wheel drive model has a double wishbone rear suspension and a two-piece fuel tank.
+To accommodate the rear axle differential, the all-wheel drive AUDI A3 has a double wishbone rear suspension and a two-piece fuel tank.

-To equalize the different revolutions of the front and rear axles with all-wheel drive of the vehicle and to distribute the torque between the front and rear axles depending on the driving conditions, a Haldex clutch is used, mounted on the rear axle differential.
+To equalize the different speeds of the front and rear axles in all-wheel drive vehicles and to distribute torque depending on driving conditions between the front and rear axles, a Haldex clutch is used, mounted on the rear axle differential.

-The Haldex clutch is an electronically controlled hydraulically actuated disc clutch.
-Depending on the signals from various sensors, such as the engine and ABS control units, the Haldex clutch control regulates the engagement of the rear axle.
-The four-wheel drive control recognizes the cause of individual wheel slip and different wheel speeds and distributes the torque between the front and rear wheels accordingly.
-The rear axle can be completely disengaged from the power drive, which removes the restrictions when towing with the front or rear axles raised.
-The all-wheel drive model can also be equipped with all electronic and hydraulic systems such as ABS, EDS, ASR, EBV and ESP.
+The Haldex clutch is an electronically controlled, hydraulically actuated disc clutch.
+Depending on the signals from various sensors, such as the engine control unit and ABS, the Haldex clutch control unit regulates the engagement of the rear axle.
+The all-wheel drive control system recognizes the cause of the slippage of the individual wheels and the different wheel speeds and distributes the torque between the front and rear wheels accordingly.
+The rear axle can be completely disconnected from the drive, which removes restrictions when towing with the front or rear axles raised.
+The all-wheel drive model can also be equipped with all electronic and hydraulic systems, such as ABS, EDS, ASR, EBV and ESP.

-Vehicles with all-wheel drive can be towed for a distance of up to 50 km at a speed of up to 50 km/h.
-Otherwise, towing must be carried out on a special conveyor by full loading.
+All-wheel drive vehicles may be towed no more than 50 km at a speed of no more than 50 km/h.
+Otherwise, towing must be done on a special transporter by fully loading.

-Warning: Do not start the engine while towing.
-General instructions for towing are given in the Introduction.
+Warning: Do not start the engine when towing.
+General towing instructions are provided in the Introduction.